-Savransky Partners LLC is an international tax consulting firm which specializes on the tax needs of U.S. taxpayers with offshore investments and businesses.
-The firm offers a wide range of services, including tax preparation, US & International tax planning, negotiations with the IRS and state tax agencies, comptrollership services, and FIN48.
+Savransky Partners LLC is an international tax consulting firm which specializes on the tax needs of Americans abroad and foreign investors in the U.S. The firm offers a wide range of services, including tax preparation, US & International tax planning, negotiations with the IRS and state tax agencies, comptrollership services, and FIN48.